fruit/sfDoctrineTablePlugin/README.markdown

 ## 6.2 <a id="h6_2">Build base tables</a>

-  Run this task each time you update the ``schema.yml`` and rebuild models:
+  Run this task each time you update the ``schema.yml`` file and rebuild the models:

     ./symfony doctrine:build-table

 ## 6.3 <a id="h6_3">Customize JOIN's deepness</a>

-  By default JOINs deepness is 3 (superfluously enough), but you can adjust it by passing flag ``--depth``.
+  By the default JOIN's deepness is set to 3 (superfluously enough), but you can adjust it by passing flag ``--depth``.
 The level of depth does not affects on speed in production environment (see <a id="#h6_4">Optimize tables for production</a>):